 Vital Sites Supports Preservation of Odd Fellows Hall

 There was a press conference on Wed.
 Feb.
-24 at 12:15 PM in front of the building.
-View the press release here.
-View our updated PRESS page here.
+24 in front of the building and a rally to support preservation on March 15.
+View the Feb.
+24 press release here.
+Or refer to our press link above.

 jecorey.arthur@louisvilleky.gov